-In the event of severe depletion of resource through an emergency situation (e.g. national salt shortage, flu pandemic) a reduction in treatment levels may be introduced under the direction of the Head of Infrastructure and Asset Management or Asset Commissioning and Policy Manager.
+In the event of severe depletion of resource through an emergency situation (e.g. national salt shortage, flu pandemic) a reduction in treatment levels may be introduced under the direction of the Assistant Director of Highways Services or Head of Contract and Commissioning.

-The reduction in treatment levels will include reducing to treat our P1 salting routes only and a reduction in the maximum spread rate to 15g/m.
+The reduction in treatment levels will include reducing to treat our P1 salting routes only and a reduction in the maximum spread rate to $15g/m^{2}$.